-9 Conclusion
+10 Conclusion

-In this paper, a methodology for reducing internal fraud risk is presented.
+In this paper, a methodology for reducing internal fraud risk by means of a focussed internal audit is presented.
 This is a contribution to the literature in that it concerns internal fraud whereas the literature focusses on external fraud.
 Further we broaden our scope from fraud detection to fraud risk reduction, which encompasses both fraud detection as prevention.
 We were able to apply our suggested methodology in a top 20 ranked European financial institution.
-The results of the case study suggest that the use of a descriptive data mining approach and the multivariate latent class clustering technique, can be of additional value to reduce the risk of internal fraud in a company.
+The results of the case study suggest that the use of a descriptive data mining approach and the multivariate latent class clustering technique, can be of additional value to allocate resources more efficiently and hence to reduce the risk of internal fraud in a company.
 Using univariate latent class clustering did not yield the same results.
 The application of the suggested methodology at the case company produced a tone of more concern about the topic of internal fraud along with concern about the opportunity of committing this crime.